luckypoem/moesocks/README.md

 Features
 --------
 * TCP port forwarding
-* UDP port forwarding
+* UDP port forwarding, for example `-U 5300:8.8.8.8:53`
 * TCP per connection throttling (as a side effect of trying to find a bug in the remote)
+* Disable socks5 service on local

 Not working
 -----------